CNHume/Samples/LCS/Doc/LCS Overview.md

 Reverse Contours RC[*k*] of *class k* are defined similarly.

-Members of the Meet (&and;), or *Infimum* of a Forward Contour are referred to as its Dominant Matches: those m1 for which there exists no m2 such that m2 &leq; m1.
+Members of the Meet (&and;), or *Infimum* of a Forward Contour are referred to as its Dominant Matches: those m1 for which there exists no m2 such that m2 &lt; m1.

-Members of the Join (&or;), or *Supremum* of a Reverse Contour are referred to as its Dominant Matches: those m1 for which there exists no m2 such that m2 &geq; m1.
+Members of the Join (&or;), or *Supremum* of a Reverse Contour are referred to as its Dominant Matches: those m1 for which there exists no m2 such that m2 &gt; m1.

-Where multiple Dominant Matches exist within a Meet (or within a Join, respectively) the Dominant Matches will be incomparable with each other.
+Where multiple Dominant Matches exist within a Meet (or within a Join, respectively) the Dominant Matches will be incomparable to each other.

 ## Background